Welcome to the Job Page

 The first job as cadet, or newly licensed officer, has, is, and always has been, a real challenge for all of us.
 Don't lose hope, I have been there and so have many others.
 In todays "my own little universe", we sometimes forget where we came from, we all had to crawl before we could walk, and run - that's a simple fact, no matter how people make you feel.

-Right now, there is worldwide shortage of licensed marine engineers, it is real, and this has made finding meaningful employment relatively easier than it use to be 10 years ago.
+There is worldwide shortage of certified marine engineers, it is real, and this has made finding meaningful employment relatively easier than it use to be 15-20 years ago.
 "Relatively easier" is the key concept in that statement.
-It is still quite challenging to get your resume on the right desk, and get those people to take you seriously, that's why this web page - to help.
+It is still quite challenging to get your resume on the right desk, and get those people to take you seriously, that's why this web page - to, hopefully, help.

 Let us first explore what it is to be a marine engineer